-- Railroads to Hsinking (Manchukuo).
+- Railroads to Mukden (Manchukuo).
 The three railroads leading off the top edge of the map to Hsinking (today's Changchun) are connected.
-They also link to the off-map supply center in Hsinking. - Road and trail to Alma-Ata (USSR).
+They also link to the off-map supply center in Hsinking.
+Note: Hsiking was the capital of Manchukuo while Mukden is'/was better known in the Western World.
+This change has no effect in the game. - Road and trail to Alma-Ata (USSR).
 The road (to outer Mongolia) and trail (to Sinkiang) leading off the left edge of the map link to the off-map FEP source of Alma-Ata.
 Units are considered eliminated if forced to enter Mongolia.
+Alma-Ata is an off-map supple center